githubixx/ansible-role-traefik-kubernetes/README.md

 ansible-playbook --tags=role-traefik-kubernetes k8s.yml
 ```

-One of the final tasks is called `TASK [githubixx.traefik-kubernetes : Output rendered template]`.
-This allows to check the YAML file before Traefik gets deployed.
-As you might figure out the output isn't that "pretty".
-To get around this you can either set `ANSIBLE_STDOUT_CALLBACK=debug` environment variable or `stdout_callback = debug` in `ansible.cfg`.
-If you run the `ansible-playbook` command again now the YAML output should now look way better.
+If you want to see the `helm` commands and the parameters which were executed in the logs you can also specify `--extra-vars traefik_helm_show_commands=true`.

+One of the final tasks is called `TASK [githubixx.traefik_kubernetes : Write templates to file]`.
+This renders the template with the resources that will be created into the directory specified in `traefik_template_output_directory`.
+The file will be called `template.yml`.
+The directory/file will be placed on your local machine to be able to inspect it.

-If the rendered output contains everything you need the role can be installed which finally deploys Traefik:
+If the rendered template contains everything you need the role can be installed which finally deploys Traefik:

 ```bash
 ansible-playbook --tags=role-traefik-kubernetes --extra-vars action=install k8s.yml